Should CNY be concerned about flooding?

 Warm up is brief

-While it does warm up across Central New York the next few days, we are only forecasting highs in the 40s which leads to a slow and steady snowmelt.
-We would be more concerned if we were talking about 50s or warmer weather for the next few days along with some nights staying above freezing.
+While it does warm up across Central New York the next few days, we are only forecasting highs in the 40s, leading to a slow and steady snowmelt.
+We would be more concerned if we were talking about the 50s or warmer weather for the next few days along with some nights staying above freezing.

 Also, after Friday we will cool back into the 30s for the weekend.
 That slows down the snowmelt.